Azure/blobxfer/README.md

 * No clobber support in either direction
 * Automatic content type tagging
 * File logging support
-* Support for HTTP Proxies
+* Support for HTTP proxies

 ## Installation
 There are three ways to install `blobxfer`: